-Luton Town v Queens Park Rangers
+QPR comeback beats play-off rivals Luton

 Booking

-Ilias Chair (Queens Park Rangers) is shown the yellow card.
+Luke Amos (Queens Park Rangers) is shown the yellow card for a bad foul.

 Post update